 The SB Dunk skate shoe has earned itself a strong reputation for being super comfortable and forever-lasting due to its highly durable stiff leather and construction.
 Some skaters cringe a bit about the creases that appear quickly on the stiff leather.
 The relatively high price is another caveat – though most riders agree you get what you pay for.

 Overall, the Nike SB Dunk skate shoe truly has great fit and finish.
 Many skateboarders stick to this shoe for years after trying it, buying it again, mainly due to their exceptional comfort and durability.
-See the SB Dunk Low here on a Amazon.
+See the SB Dunk Low here on Amazon or here (Dunk page).